MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 **Visual Studio 2017 version 15.3**:
 * Improved support for alternative compilers and build environments such as MinGW and Cygwin.
 For more information, see [Using MinGW and Cygwin with Visual C++ and Open Folder](https://blogs.msdn.microsoft.com/vcblog/2017/07/19/using-mingw-and-cygwin-with-visual-cpp-and-open-folder/).
 * Added support to define global and configuration specific environment variables in "CppProperties.json" and "CMakeSettings.json".
 These environment variables can be consumed by debug configurations defined in "launch.vs.json" and tasks in "tasks.vs.json".
+For more information, see [Customizing your Environment with Visual C++ and Open Folder](https://blogs.msdn.microsoft.com/vcblog/2017/11/02/customizing-your-environment-with-visual-c-and-open-folder/).
 * Improved support for CMake's Ninja generator, including the ability to easily target 64-bit platforms.

-### CMake support via Open Folder
+## CMake support via Open Folder
 Visual Studio 2017 introduces support for using CMake projects without converting to MSBuild project files (.vcxproj).
 For more information, see [CMake projects in Visual C++](ide/cmake-tools-for-visual-cpp.md).
 Opening CMake projects with “Open Folder” will automatically configure the environment for C++ editing, building and debugging.

 * C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
 Along with this, we've added a new dropdown to allow users to easily switch between configurations provided by CMake and CppProperties.json files.